6 weeks to become more confident, knowledgeable and prepared for UK clinical life and its challenges.

 Books don't have "common" in order

-You receive abbreviated study material about the most common presentations you will see in clinical practice and exercise sheets that, instead of asking you what’s right or wrong, ask you what you want to do.
-The goal is to prepare you to make decisions without the pressure of your colleagues and clients, so you can make them when the pressure is on.
+You have access to study material and live webinars about the most common presentations you will see in clinical practice.
+You will also receive exercise sheets focused on supporting your the decisions.
+The goal is to prepare you to make decisions without the pressure of colleagues and clients, so you can make them when the pressure is on.

-The study material provides you with the most common problems and basic approaches you would be expected to consider in a UK clinical setting.
+The study material and webinars provide you with the most common problems and basic approaches you would be expected to consider in a UK clinical setting.

 You are entitled to 6 coaching calls that we use to discuss your struggles, both clinical as well as workplace-related and “life-related” challenges.
 They are also practical clinical sessions where we can also discuss your approaches and look into information you want to know more about.